Complete the form below to see if you qualify for a Oxbryta Lawsuit

 European Medicines Agency (EMA) Recommends Suspension of Oxbryta

-On September 26, 2024 the European Medicines Agency (EMA) recommended the suspension of oxbryta.
+On September 26, 2024 the European Medicines Agency (EMA) recommended the suspension of Oxbryta.
 The EMA’s human medicines committee (CHMP) made this recommendation so they could review emerging data.
 The EMA started reviewing trial data in July 2024.
 The EMA’s said about the withdrawal, “overall, these data raise serious concerns about the safety of Oxbryta; due to the increased uncertainties it therefore recommended that the authorisation, marketing and supply of the medicine be suspended until all the available data have been assessed in the ongoing review.”

 Eligibility Criteria to File an Oxbryta Lawsuit